mingwang168/Passion-Project/README.md

   * Quizzes
   * Uploaded word list and learning process to the server
   * Completion calendar
+## Technologies:
+* React.js as the front-end
+* .net core as the back-end
+* AWS Cognito
+* SQLite as the database
 ## Entity Relationship Diagram (ERD)
 ![](https://github.com/mingwang168/Passion-Project/raw/master/PassionProject2.JPG)
 ## Prototype